of graduate employers say relevant experience is essential to getting a job with them

 - Secure English is important when preparing a CV.

-This course requires you to undergo a Disclosure and Barring Service (DBS) check.
+This course requires a Disclosure and Barring Service (DBS) check.
+Information about the DBS check and how to apply for it will be sent to you by our placement team after enrolment.
 University College Birmingham will coordinate and fund the completion of the DBS check.

 Teaching and assessment